truenas/apps/CONTRIBUTIONS.md

 ⚠️ Some notes for the test files:

-Most apps that use v2 library will use the `/opt/tests/**` directory for storage.
+Most apps will use a directory like `/opt/tests/**` for storage in test files.
 This is mostly because MacOS whitelists this directory by default.
 And linux does not have this restriction.

 Make sure before running the test, that is not going to mount any directories that you don't want to.